Cingotta/Assembly-Project-1-tic-tac-toe/README.md

 # Assembly-Project-1-tic-tac-toe
 Assembly 8086 project that simulates a Tic-Tac-Toe game between two players or against the computer.
 The game uses a 3x3 board and applies concepts such as jumps, data input and output, arrays, and subroutines.
-Must be completed in groups of up to two students and submitted via Canvas by November 15th.